Septoplasty: Post-operation

 Unless there are unusual complications, there is no swelling or discoloration of the external nose or face with septoplasty alone.
 Packing is rare with modern surgical techniques, but splinting the inside of the nose for a few days is common; the splints are not visible externally.
+Patients who have nasal splints should receive prophylactic antibiotics against gram positive organisms to prevent possible toxic shock syndrome.
 One percent of patients can experience excessive bleeding afterwards — the risk period lasts up to two weeks.
 This could require packing or cautery, but is generally handled safely and without compromise of the ultimate surgical result.
 Septal perforation and septal hematoma are possible, as is a decrease in the sense of smell.
 Temporary numbness of the front upper teeth after surgery is common.
 Sometimes the numbness extends to the upper jaw and the tip of the nose.
 This almost always resolves within several months.

 The nasal tissues should mostly stabilize within 3-6 months post-surgery, although shifting is still possible for up to and over a year afterwards.

+A randomised controlled trial found that people who had septoplasty had a greater improvement in their symptoms and quality of life after 6 months than people who managed their nasal airway obstruction with nasal sprays.